 In 2012, the Conference Board reported historic lows in job satisfaction among employees in the US and in the same year the Sloan Center on Aging & Work found only moderate satisfaction among employees in the UK.

 With such shifts in satisfaction, research on happiness in the workplace is booming.
 In a March 2013 report, the Conference Board suggested that the study of happiness should include areas such as employee engagement, job satisfaction, and attachment to the organization.

 Here are a few things we know so far.
 The definition of happiness is expanding.
 When asked what makes them happy at work, employees list a variety of factors.
 As one might expect, sufficient pay and enough benefits to live comfortably feature.
 Once those basic needs are met, other factors play an integral role in employees’ happiness at work.
 Psychologists have identified three different pathways to this elusive state of mind:

 Making a difference and contributing to a higher purpose.
 Employees want to be able to make a difference in the company or community and pursue work that has meaning.
 They want to be a part of something that has a vision and a larger purpose.

 Using one’s talents.
 Many employees cite being able to use their skills and abilities and achieving results in their job as key factors related to their happiness at work.
-These employees say that they enjoy making unique contributions and adding value to the organisation.
-As importantly, employees want their supervisors and co -workers to recognise and acknowledge their contributions.
-In short, they want to use their talents to benefit the organisation.
+These employees say that they enjoy making unique contributions and adding value to the organization.
+As importantly, employees want their supervisors and co-workers to recognize and acknowledge their contributions.
+In short, they want to use their talents to benefit the organization.